ProgressiveCoders/OpenSec/README.md

 ## Implementation

 Initially, the project will be implemented as a simple static site for easy modification and archival.
-Eventually, support for an email newsletter, along with a Slackbot for push notifications, is intended.
+Support for an email newsletter, along with a Slackbot for push notifications, is intended.

 ## Contributing